ahmadajmi/multilingualwithangular/multilingualwithangular.md

 ## Multilingual support for Angularjs

-You are building a Single Page Application with Angularjs that require a multilingual support for more than one language so the user can switch instantly between languages without refreshing the page.
+You are building a Single Page Application with Angularjs that require a multilingual support with more than one language so the user can switch instantly between languages without refreshing the page.

 When we support more languages we need to do more things to our App, this will include translating App text, change layout direction (RTL & LTR) and in some cases load different content based on the selected language.